alahirajeffrey/Recommendations_engine_tutorials/README.md

 # Recommendations_engine_tutorials
-This repo contains the notebooks and scripts for various forms and types of recommender systems.
+This repo contains the notebooks and scripts for building collaborative filtering and popularity based recommender systems.